dsi-engineering-ag/kubernetes-hands-on/01-deployment/readme.md

 ## 4. Deploy our sampleapplication

 After we saw our deployment worked let's deploy our sample application using the image `ghcr.io/dsi-engineering-ag/kubernetes-hands-on-sampleapp:latest`.
+If you are on a ARM64 system. please use `ghcr.io/dsi-engineering-ag/kubernetes-hands-on-sampleapp:arm64`.
 To do that, take the YAML file of your first deployment and change the image name.
 You can update the deployment using `kubectl apply -f web.yml`

 The application listens on port 80.
 Show the logs of the newly started pod using `kubectl logs <podname>`